Enron: The Smartest Guys in the Room: Synopsis

-Meanwhile, throughout 2001, much more scrutiny is brought upon Enron's balance sheet, which agitates Skilling, who is on the verge of a nervous breakdown as the situation starts to unravel.
-He engages in odd and irrational behavior, such as calling an investor an "asshole" during a conference call when asked why Enron is not as transparent about its finances as its competitors, which culminates in his abrupt resignation as CEO in August 2001, after which Ken Lay retakes the position.
-Skilling's odd behavior serves as a red flag to investors, who begin to question how financially healthy the company really is and start selling their shares, causing Enron's stock price to decline.
+Meanwhile, throughout 2001, much more scrutiny is brought upon Enron's balance sheet.
+This agitates Skilling, leading him to engage in odd and irrational behavior, such as calling an investor an "asshole" during a conference call.
+This culminates in Skilling's abrupt resignation as CEO in August 2001, after which Ken Lay retakes the position.
+Skilling's odd behavior serves as a red flag to investors, who begin to question how financially healthy the company really is.
 Soon after Skilling's departure, whistleblower Sherron Watkins discovers the fraud in Enron's books and alerts Lay, telling him the company is headed to certain collapse unless he acts immediately.
 Like in 1987, Lay largely ignores the warnings and assures that Skilling left for personal reasons and the company is financially solid.
 The board fires CFO Fastow after discovering he had embezzled more than $30 million from the company through his shell companies.
 With Fastow gone, Enron's accountants issue restatements that erase a majority of the company's profits from 1997 through 2000, add nearly $1 billion of debt to the company's balance sheet, and remove over $1 billion of shareholder equity as a means of writing down the losses from Fastow's shell companies.
 Despite Lay's continued assurances that Enron is in good shape and will pull through, the company's stock price tanks as its investors and customers lose all confidence, forcing Enron to file for Chapter 11 bankruptcy protection in November 2001.

 As a result of Enron's bankruptcy, many of its employees lose their pensions and life savings, while investors lose over $11 billion in shareholder value.
 Skilling testifies at the ensuing congressional hearings, but Ken Lay and Andrew Fastow plead the fifth.
 Fastow eventually pleads guilty and agrees to testify against his former coworkers in exchange for a reduced sentence, while Lay and Skilling plead innocent and spend tens of millions of dollars on defense attorneys, with their trials scheduled to take place in 2006.